 For purposes of this section, a student with a disability is a student who has been evaluated in accordance with 34 Code of Federal Regulations relating to comprehensive individual assessment and determined by an Admission, Review, and Dismissal (ARD) Committee as meeting the eligibility criteria consistent with IDEA.
+Students who are "suspected" of having a disability, but are still in the referral process, are temporarily considered under the category of "student with a disability under IDEA" until their initial ARD meeting has been completed and a final determination reached.

-In addition to statutory requirements for an ARD committee to conduct a manifestation determination before a student is removed for more than ten (10) days, the law states that an ARD committee must be convened specifically to review a special education student's conduct prior to assessing a disciplinary consequence for bullying, harassment, or making hit lists.
+In addition to statutory requirements for an ARD committee to conduct a manifestation determination review (MDR) before a student is removed for more than ten (10) days, the law states that an ARD committee must be convened specifically to review a special education student's conduct prior to assessing a disciplinary consequence for bullying, harassment, or making hit lists.